HeinerKuecker/Coroutine-in-pure-Java/README.md

 In the coroutine procedures can be used, which can call themselves or each other recursively.

-The programming of functions is not possible and not planned.
+The programming of functions is not possible.

 Instead of formulating functions in the steps of the coroutine, custom functions should be implemented as derivatives of CoroExpression in Java.